Strategies for Job Interviewing with a Disability

 Have a Backup Plan

 Speaking of accommodations, having a backup plan is critical in maintaining your confidence.
-We live in an imperfect world where human resource personnel forget to get in touch with interpreter agencies, or interpreters call in sick.
+We live in an imperfect world where human resource personnel forgets to get in touch with interpreter agencies, or interpreters call in sick.

 Likewise, an employer may forget to provide assistive technology for a test taken by a blind applicant, or interviewers forget to move meetings from the second floor to the first for a wheelchair user.
 As a person with a disability, you are probably used to envisioning everything that could go wrong.